hsmgowtham/Asynchronous-Website-Checker/README.md

 # Asynchronous Website Checker
 This is a simple Python program that checks the HTTP status codes of multiple websites concurrently using asynchronous programming techniques.
+This is useful for checking the health of the website whther the site is up or not.

 ## Prerequisites
 - Python 3.7 or later